SummaryBy Terry Kirkpatrick

 Conclusion 04: Results

-How the survey was done: CIO Insight designed the ROI survey in partnership with Survey.com, a San Jose, Calif.-based supplier of custom research services.
-CIOs, chief technology officers, and vice presidents of information technology and services gathered from a number of sources, including third-party lists and other Ziff Davis Media publications, were invited to participate in the study by e-mail.
-The questions were posted on a password-protected Web site, and 404 qualified respondents replied from Jan.
-8 to Jan.
-14.
+How the survey was done: CIO Insight designed the knowledge management survey in partnership with Survey.com, a San Jose-based supplier of custom online research services.
+CIOs, chief technology officers and vice presidents of information technology and services from a number of sources, including third-party lists and other Ziff Davis Media publications, were invited to participate in the study by e-mail.
+The survey was then posted on a password-protected site, and 419 people responded between Aug.
+28 and Sept.
+16.